castanan/w2v/README.md

 Note: there is no need to uncompress the file, just download the tweets.gz file and save it on the repo /YOUR-PATH-TO-REPO/w2v/data/.

-## Now you have 2 options:
+## There are 2 options to perform the Twitter analysis:

-1) dataframes and Spark ML (suggested, March 2016) ml-scripts/README.md
+1) (suggested) use dataframes and Spark ML (March 2016). see ml-scripts/README.md

-2) rdd's and Spark MLlib (October 2015) mllib-scripts/README.md
+2) use rdd's and Spark MLlib (October 2015). see mllib-scripts/README.md